Irawati Iskandar

 Irawati Iskandar (born Irawati Moerid; 31 October 1969) is a former Indonesian tennis player.

 She made her debut as a professional in August 1989, aged 19, at the Indonesia Open in Jakarta.
-She is also sometimes known by her maiden name, Irawati Moerid.

 Together with partner Lukky Tedjamukti, she won the bronze medal in women's doubles at the 1990 Asian Games in Beijing.

 She was part of Indonesia Fed Cup team in 1990, 1999 and 2000.